IHG Rewards is offering a bonus of up to 80% on points purchases until 1 May US time.

 The Current Promotion

-With the current deal of up to 100% bonus on points purchases, the cost per point will at best be 0.5c USD, with a total cost of $1000 USD for the maximum purchase of 200,000 IHG Rewards points including the bonus.
+With the current deal of an 80% bonus on points purchases, the cost per point is 0.55 US cents, with a total cost of US$1,000 for the maximum purchase of 180,000 IHG Rewards points including the bonus.

 Buying IHG Rewards points in a bonus period gives you a much better chance of coming out ahead for cheap redemptions.